skallfass/fastapi_serviceutils_template/{{cookiecutter.service_name}}/docs/source/development/documentation.md

         PYTHONPATH=. pydocmd serve
     ```

-There is also a swagger-documentation to be used for users of the service.
+There is also a [OpenAPI](../../references/index.html#openapi)-documentation
+to be used for users of the service.
-The documentation can be found at (after starting service):
+The documentation can be found at (after [running the
+service](../running_service/index.html)):

 * [http://0.0.0.0:{{cookiecutter.service_port}}/docs](http://0.0.0.0:{{cookiecutter.service_port}}/docs)
 * [http://0.0.0.0:{{cookiecutter.service_port}}/redoc](http://0.0.0.0:{{cookiecutter.service_port}}/redoc)